Afternoon of a Faun (Robbins)

-Afternoon of a Faun is a ballet choreographed by Jerome Robbins to Claude Debussy's Prélude à l'après-midi d'un faune.
+Afternoon of a Faun is a neoclassical ballet choreographed by Jerome Robbins to Claude Debussy's Prélude à l'après-midi d'un faune.
 The ballet features two young dancers meeting at a rehearsal studio.
 Robbins was influenced by Stéphane Mallarmé's poem L'après-midi d'un faune, the inspiration for Debussy's score, as well as Vaslav Nijinsky's 1912 ballet to the same score, and his own observation of dancers.

 The ballet was made for the New York City Ballet, and premiered on May 14, 1953, at the City Center of Music and Drama, with the two roles of the ballet originated by Tanaquil Le Clercq and Francisco Moncion.
 Afternoon of a Faun has since been performed by various other ballet companies.

 Background and development

 Claude Debussy's Prélude à l'après-midi d'un faune was inspired by Stéphane Mallarmé's poem L'après-midi d'un faune, about a faun's encounter with nymphs.
 The first ballet set to the score was choreographed by Vaslav Nijinsky and premiered in 1912.
 This ballet was scandalous due to its overtly sexual nature.
 Kasyan Goleizovsky and Serge Lifar made versions of the ballet in 1922 and 1935 respectively.
 In 1940, Jerome Robbins made a parody of the Nijinsky ballet, titled PM of a Faun.
 In 1948, Robbins joined the New York City Ballet soon after it was founded, as both a dancer and choreographer.

 For New York City Ballet's 1953 season, Robbins decided to choreograph to the Debussy score.
 Robbins explained that he was inspired by various factors, including his fascination with the Nijinsky ballet.
 He was inspired by watching Edward Villella, then a seventeen-year-old student at the School of American Ballet, in a ballet class, who "suddenly began to stretch his body in a very odd way, almost like he was trying to get something out of it.
 And I thought how animalistic it was... he didn't know what he was doing, and that sort of stuck in my head."
 Another source of inspiration was watching Louis Johnson, a young black dancer, and a female student rehearsing the adagio from Swan Lake while watching themselves in the mirror, and as Robbins described, he "was struck by the way they were watching that couple over there doing a love dance and totally unaware of the proximity and possible sexuality of their physical encounter."
 Robbins also read a translation of Mallarmé's poem.